Naughty Dog: Under Sony ownership (2001–present)

 In March 2017, Balestra announced that he would retire his role as co-president on April 3, 2017, after working at the company for fifteen years.
 Evan Wells remains in his role as president.
 In September 2017, game director Bruce Straley announced his departure from Naughty Dog, stating that he "found [his] energy focusing in other directions" following a sabbatical.
 Creative director Neil Druckmann was promoted to vice president in March 2018.

 In October 2017, former environment artist David Ballard claimed that he suffered a mental breakdown after experiencing sexual harassment by a senior team member while working at Naughty Dog in late 2015, stating that he informed PlayStation's HR department and the following day was terminated from his position and offered $20,000 to remain silent regarding the allegations, which he declined.
 Naughty Dog responded to the allegations with a statement declaring that it had "not found any evidence of having received allegations from Mr. Ballard that he was harassed in any way".

 Neil Druckmann was promoted to co-president alongside Evan Wells on December 4, 2020; Alison Mori, formerly the director of operations, and Christian Gyrling, the former co-director of programming, were promoted to co-vice presidents in his place.
 On October 4, 2021, director of communications Arne Meyer announced that he had been promoted to co-vice president.
 In July 2022, Josh Scherr announced his departure from Naughty Dog after 21 years with the company.
+In July 2023, Wells announced he would retire from the studio by the year's end.
+Simultaneously, Druckmann became head of creative, with Mori promoted to studio manager and head of operations, Meyer to head of culture and communications, and Gyrling to head of technology.
+The leadership team was expanded further, with Erick Pangilinan and Jeremy Yates becoming co-heads of the art departments, and Anthony Newman to head of production and design.
+Gyrling departed the company after 17 years in November 2023, replaced as head of technology by Travis McIntosh.

 Games developed

-As a subsidiary of Sony Computer Entertainment, Naughty Dog is best known for developing games for the PlayStation consoles, including the Crash Bandicoot series for the original PlayStation, Jak and Daxter on PlayStation 2, and Uncharted and The Last of Us on PlayStation 3 and PlayStation 4.
+As a subsidiary of Sony Computer Entertainment, Naughty Dog is best known for developing games for the PlayStation consoles, including the Crash Bandicoot series for the original PlayStation, Jak and Daxter on PlayStation 2, and Uncharted and The Last of Us on PlayStation 3, PlayStation 4, and PlayStation 5.
 Before this, they also developed games including Dream Zone, Keef the Thief, Rings of Power and Way of the Warrior.

 Development philosophy

-Naughty Dog is known for its unique way of handling game development, as the studio does not have a producer in either of their teams.
-The work culture at Naughty Dog is very different from many other studios; there is less middle-management; the studio's lead effects artist, Keith Guerrette, said: "It comes with a lot of pros and cons but I think it definitely is one of our biggest strengths.
-Looking around at the rest of the industry, and this is something that we do talk about quite a bit, the companies that are doing really innovative, cool things are all the ones that don't have the management, like the business side, directly injected into the company.
-Sony's put us in this fantastic situation where we don't have any producers; we don't have any interactions with Sony corporate at all on the development."
-Naughty Dog has also complete freedom in basically every aspect of game design, and that also means that Sony Interactive Entertainment, the parent company, does not prevent the studio from any implementation of game elements.
+Naughty Dog is known for its unique way of handling game development.
+The studio does not have a producer in either of their teams and relies on minimal middle-management.